-The word "Pfeffernüsse" translates to "pepper nuts".
-White pepper is commonly added in these cookies for a distinct flavor.
-But I prefer to leave out the white pepper, since it can be expensive and I don't use it for many other recipes.
+These iced spice cookies are especially popular in Germany around Christmas.
+They're packed with warm baking spices including cinnamon, allspice, nutmeg, cloves, and ginger.
+And did you know that the word "Pfeffernüsse" translates to "pepper nuts" because white pepper is commonly added in the cookie dough for their distinct flavor?
+But I prefer to leave out the white pepper, since it can be expensive and I don't use it for many other recipes, so I don't want to waste it.

 - Honey - While molasses is common in spiced cookies in the U.S., honey is more traditional in German baking.